National College metro station

-National College is a Namma Metro station on the Green Line serving Basavanagudi and the National College areas of Bengaluru.
+National College is an elevated metro station on the North-South corridor of the Green Line of Namma Metro serving Basavanagudi and the National College areas of Bengaluru, India.
 It was opened to the public on 18 June 2017.

 Station layout

 Entry/Exits

 There are 3 Entry/Exit points – A, B and C. Commuters can use either of the points for their travel.